Timeseries

 Returns

-The TimeSeries containing the standard deviation for each component.
+A new series containing the standard deviation of each component.

 Return type